Sales rep, Sales manager

 What you need to fix manually:

-Replace these with the correct variable format:
+Replace these with the correct field placeholder format:

 Contact first name → {{contact.first_name}}